15 sophisticated pink paint colors recommended by interior designers

 (Image credit: Farrow & Ball)

-“Cinder Rose is a gorgeous color as it is somewhat like a Chameleon, irrespective of the light or the positioning, the colour adapts and the darker the space the moodier the colour gets and in lighter rooms, the colour comes alive and gives off a vibrant and fun feeling," explains award-winning interior designer Rudolph Diesel (opens in new tab).
+“Cinder Rose is a gorgeous color as it is somewhat like a Chameleon, irrespective of the light or the positioning, the color adapts, and the darker the space the moodier the color gets and in lighter rooms, the color comes alive, and gives off a vibrant and fun feeling," explains award-winning interior designer Rudolph Diesel.

 4. Masquerade by Little Greene